-The external fund manager backed by Berkshire Hathaway's Charlie Munger, Li Lu, makes no bones about it when he says 'The biggest investment risk is not the volatility of prices, but whether you will suffer a permanent loss of capital.'
-So it seems the smart money knows that debt - which is usually involved in bankruptcies - is a very important factor, when you assess how risky a company is.
+Legendary fund manager Li Lu (who Charlie Munger backed) once said, 'The biggest investment risk is not the volatility of prices, but whether you will suffer a permanent loss of capital.'
+It's only natural to consider a company's balance sheet when you examine how risky it is, since debt is often involved when a business collapses.
 We can see that Alpine Immune Sciences, Inc. (NASDAQ:ALPN) does use debt in its business.
 But should shareholders be worried about its use of debt?

 What Is Alpine Immune Sciences's Net Debt?

-The latest balance sheet data shows that Alpine Immune Sciences had liabilities of US$12.6m due within a year, and liabilities of US$12.1m falling due after that.
-Offsetting this, it had US$55.6m in cash and US$237.0k in receivables that were due within 12 months.
-So it can boast US$31.1m more liquid assets than total liabilities.
+According to the last reported balance sheet, Alpine Immune Sciences had liabilities of US$41.2m due within 12 months, and liabilities of US$40.8m due beyond 12 months.
+Offsetting these obligations, it had cash of US$105.6m as well as receivables valued at US$388.0k due within 12 months.
+So it can boast US$24.0m more liquid assets than total liabilities.

-This surplus liquidity suggests that Alpine Immune Sciences's balance sheet could take a hit just as well as Homer Simpson's head can take a punch.
-Having regard to this fact, we think its balance sheet is just as strong as misogynists are weak.
-Simply put, the fact that Alpine Immune Sciences has more cash than debt is arguably a good indication that it can manage its debt safely.
+This short term liquidity is a sign that Alpine Immune Sciences could probably pay off its debt with ease, as its balance sheet is far from stretched.
+Succinctly put, Alpine Immune Sciences boasts net cash, so it's fair to say it does not have a heavy debt load!
 There's no doubt that we learn most about debt from the balance sheet.
 But it is future earnings, more than anything, that will determine Alpine Immune Sciences's ability to maintain a healthy balance sheet going forward.
-So if you want to see what the professionals think, you might find this free report on analyst profit forecasts to be interesting.
+So if you're focused on the future you can check out this free report showing analyst profit forecasts.

 So How Risky Is Alpine Immune Sciences?